limited-effort/snfoil-searcher/README.md

 #### Model

-Model is a optional paramater you can set on the searcher class.
-If model is defined - and there is no default scope provided when initilizing the searcher - it will default to using `model.all`
+Model is an optional parameter you can set on the searcher class.
+If a model is defined - and there is no default scope provided when initializing the searcher - it will default to using `model.all`

 ```ruby
 class PeopleSearcher